-In 2008, Davis County had two streptococcal deaths.
-One was related to Streptococcus pneumoniae and the other death was Streptococcus viridians (not a reportable organism).
+In 2009, Davis County had 4 streptococcal deaths.
+One was related to Streptococcus pneumoniae, two were Group A and the other death was Streptococcus bovis.

 TOXIC-SHOCK SYNDROME

 Healthcare Providers and Laboratories - report cases within 3 working days of identification